 At Fenway Park on Ted Williams Day in 1991, a 72-year-old Williams tipped his cap to the Fenway Park fans and said:

 "Today, I tip my hat to all the fans of New England.
 The greatest sports fans on earth.”

 Savitt was pleased to watch these events play out on television.

-Bill Savitt, a man who was once said to have kept business and baseball alive in Hartford during the Great Depression, died a few years later, on March 14, 1995.
-He left behind an immense legacy and a philanthropic message of charity and goodwill to all.
+Bill Savitt, a man who was once said to have kept business and baseball alive in Hartford during the Great Depression, died a few years later on March 14, 1995.
+He left behind an immense philanthropic legacy and a message of charity and goodwill to all.
 In Connecticut’s history, perhaps no one has made more of an impact on the game of baseball than Bill Savitt, the King of Diamonds.
 When organized baseball was missing from the local scene, Savitt’s Gems rescued the game.
-From Foxx to Williams to Ruth, Savitt brought legends to Bulkeley Stadium and put Hartford on the national stage.
-During their 17-year reign as a semi-pro baseball club, the Gems became part of baseball lore by hosting the biggest stars the game has ever known.
+During their 17-year reign as a semi-pro baseball club, the Gems became part of baseball lore by the biggest stars the game has ever known.

 - Hartford Courant